Coursal/FFMPEG-Streaming-Video/README.md

 ### Streaming Server
 #### Execution Steps
 * Waiting and receiving a client request (that contains the selected bitrate and file format by the end user)
-* Creating a list from the videos in the `videos` directory that match the info given by the request (every video with this particular format and smaller or equal bitrate to the one chosen)
+* Creating a list from the videos in the `/videos` directory that match the info given by the request (every video with this particular format and smaller or equal bitrate to the one chosen)
 * Sending this list of video names to the client
 * Receiving the response of the client (that contains the selected video from the list, along with a given network protocol of _TCP_, _UDP_, _RTP/UDP_)
 * Streaming the selected video through the given protocol to the client (by creating a _ffmpeg.exe_ process in the local system)